zama-ai/concrete/docs/dev/GETTING-STARTED.md

 ## Preparation

-Before you can start improving `hdk` you need to set up your development environment!
+Before you can start improving `concretefhe` you need to set up your development environment!
 This section will show how you can do that.

 ### Installing Python v3.8

-`hdk` is a `Python` library.
-So `Python` should be installed to develop `hdk`. `v3.8` is recommended because our CI also uses `v3.8`.
+`concretefhe` is a `Python` library.
+So `Python` should be installed to develop `concretefhe`. `v3.8` is recommended because our CI also uses `v3.8`.

 You can follow [this](https://realpython.com/installing-python/) guide to install it (alternatively you can google `how to install python 3.8`).